COURSE LISTING 132nd TERM GUILD SCHOOL Fall 2018

 David Kowalski, Retired President, UWUA Local 318

 It’s no accident that union workers enjoy better wages, benefits and conditions than a lone, non-union worker.
 By organizing, workers can gain a powerful voice at work.
 This class will give an overview of how labor struggled for fair wages and social justice from a variety of different lenses (economic, political, judicial, and legislative).
 You’ll gain real insight into the story of unions and corporations: how they formed and evolved, and the powerful forces scheming to reduce or eliminate workers’ ability to band together to control and improve their work lives.

 Lou Mandarini, Executive Director, Mass.
 Laborers Benefit Funds

 We’ll review several recent or evolving legal issues impacting unions including Janus-related issues and recent efforts to criminalize labor protest.
 Learn the rules for operating a labor organization within the framework of the statutes and regulations that govern unions in America.
 Examining union structures and functions from the ground up (internal procedures, employer interactions), union governance, member rights, local union administration, collective bargaining, DOL compliance, conducting union elections.

-PERSUASIVE PUBLIC SPEAKING: Building Effective Presentation and Persuasion Skills
+PERSUASIVE PUBLIC SPEAKING: Building Effective Presentation and Persuasion Skills (SOLD OUT)

 Richard Reilly, Arbitrator